IVAs and moving abroad – what you need to know

 What happens if I let my IVA fail after moving abroad?

-Letting your IVA fail is not recommended, even if you’re planning to stay overseas long-term.
+Letting your IVA fail isn’t recommended, even if you’re planning to stay overseas long-term.

-• Your creditors can still pursue you, including legal action or CCJs.
+- Your creditors can still pursue you, including by starting legal action or issuing CCJs.

 It’s always better to seek help and try to adapt your IVA, rather than abandon it.